aweiteka/docker/docs/sources/reference/api/image_signing_spec.md

 1. Optional Dockerfile `META` included in generate metadata.
 See (Generated Metadata)[#generated-metadata].
 1. Signature information added to metadata for public key verification and retrieval.
 1. Signer public key added to image to simplify key distribution in trusted situations.
 1. `--sign <gpg_email_or_ID>` argument used to pass signature information to build process.
+Docker signs with detached signature and ASCII armor creating a <image>.asc file.
+Example: `gpg -a -b <image>`

+## Image Transfer
+Image and detached signature file are pushed and pulled with image so the signature may be checked.

 ## Image Verification

 Image pull and verification follows current Linux package installation and verification.

 `docker pull <image> [-y]`

 `docker verify <image>`

 * GPG signature checked during docker pull
-* GPG verification may be disabled in a configuration file, similarly to a repository file.
+* GPG verification may be disabled in a configuration file, similar to a repository file.
 * User is prompted for public key installation unless `-y` flag is passed.

 ## Dockerfile
 The Dockerfile creates the manifest metadata stored with the image.
 The dockerfile is also stuffed into the image (path TBD) as a human-readable record of how the image was built.